open-edge-platform/cluster-extensions/README.md

 ## Get Started

-See [Edge Orchestrator Application Orchestrator Developer Guide](https://literate-adventure-7vjeyem.pages.github.io/developer_guide/application_orchestration/application_orchestration_main.html) for more information on how these fit in to the overall Application Orchestration environment.
+See [Edge Orchestrator Application Orchestrator Developer Guide](https://literate-adventure-7vjeyem.pages.github.io/developer_guide/application_orchestration/application_orchestration_main.html) for more information on how these fit into the overall Application Orchestration environment.

 See [Edge Orchestrator Application Orchestrator User Guide](https://literate-adventure-7vjeyem.pages.github.io/edge_orchestrator/user_guide_main/content/user_guide/package_software/package_software_main.html) for more information on how to deploy these extensions.